 Adding Azure Data Box Storage

-Azure Data Box is a physical device that is requested for a short period of time from Microsoft and which can be used as object storage that can be temporarily attached to your Veeam Backup & Replication backup infrastructure.
-For more information about ordering Azure Data Box and preparing to use it, see this Microsoft article.
+Azure Data Box is a physical device which you can request for a short period of time from Microsoft.
+You can temporarily attach it to the backup infrastructure and use it as an object storage.
+For more information about ordering Azure Data Box and preparing to use it, see Microsoft Docs.

-For information about other limitations for Microsoft Azure Data Box storage, see this Microsoft article.
+For information about other limitations for Microsoft Azure Data Box storage, see Microsoft Docs.

 To add Microsoft Azure Data Box storage, do the following:

 - Specify object storage account